 Without electricity or water, St Michael’s is mostly used for twice-monthly Evensong during the summer months and for special services at other times.
 However it is also regularly visited by groups and individuals for private worship.
 St Michael’s isolation kept away improvers and restorers, and it was proposed in the middle of the twentieth century that the church should be closed.
 This galvanized into action those who loved it, and the Friends of St Michael’s was formed.
 An extensive programme of sensitive restoration work, funded by the Friends, has been undertaken, during which rare thirteenth century wall paintings were uncovered and preserved.

-In July 2013 this church was included in Britain’s sixty favourite churches by the National Churches Trust.
+In July 2013 this church was included in Britain’s Sixty Favourite Churches by the National Churches Trust.

 More information about the history and architecture of this church can be found on the Sussex Parish Churches webstite